qed-solver/rulescript/README.md

 - SMT solver integration for automated verification
 - Code generation adapters for different engines
 - Performance optimizations for pattern matching
-- Extended QED features (IN, NOT IN subqueries)

 ## Known Limitations